 After tons of hype from producer Selena Gomez, Netflix’s 13 Reasons Why is finally available to stream.
 The show follows high schooler Clay Jensen (Dylan Minnette) after he receives seven cassette tapes from his crush Hannah (Katherine Langford) following her suicide.
 Each side of the tapes reveals one person who was involved in the teen’s death, and one of them is dedicated to Clay.

 Like Clay, viewers spend most of the series wondering, what did he do?
-We don’t get our answer until nearly the end of the teen drama, with the 11th installment, "Tape Six, Side A."
+We don’t get our answer until nearly the end of the teen drama, with the 11th instalment, "Tape Six, Side A."

-By the time we get to No. 11, we’ve seen the endless traumatizing interactions Hannah had with guys, from Justin’s widely-circulated underwear photo of her to the horrifying moment she witnesses Bryce rape Jessica at a party.
+By the time we get to No. 11, we’ve seen the endless traumatising interactions Hannah had with guys, from Justin’s widely-circulated underwear photo of her to the horrifying moment she witnesses Bryce rape Jessica at a party.
 After all of that, it’s terrifying to think good-guy Clay is about to make the same disturbing mistake and be the latest guy in a long line to take advantage of Hannah.

 Yet, that’s not what happens.